codersguild/Software-Analysis-PAVT/README.md

-## Foraml Verification & Software Security :
+## Formal Verification & Software Security :

 Formal Method is a set of techniques and methodology that helps us in doing formal verification.
 Formal Verification is a way of defining a